 Truthfully, it took me years of suffering before I understood how to live with fibromyalgia.
 Trying to push through isn’t helpful.
 In the years that I did that, I did more damage to my health and paid dearly for it.

 As I listened, I began to hear more.
 I became aware of unresolved emotional experiences and how to release them.
-I learned to listen to my mind and become aware of the kinds of thoughts I fed to myself and then slowly rescript my inner dialogue.
+I learned to listen to my mind and become aware of the kinds of thoughts I fed to myself and then began to slowly re-script my inner dialogue.
 I learned to how to take care of myself the times that I was severely depressed.
-I learned how to take my power back and communicate effectively with other.
+I learned how to take my power back and communicate effectively with others.

 Rebuilding Your Health